Old Fashioned Pea Salad Recipe

-I LOVE old fashioned “throwback” recipes and this creamy pea salad is no exception!
+I LOVE old-fashioned “throwback” recipes and this creamy pea salad is no exception!
 This is a delicious salad to enjoy in the spring and summer months when peas are at their peak.
-However, this classic pea salad looks great on your holiday table as well!
+This classic pea salad looks great on your holiday table as well!

-This easy pea salad recipe combines classic flavors of traditional pea salad, but the dill and crispy bacon make it anything but boring!
+This easy pea salad recipe combines the classic flavors of traditional pea salad, but the sprinkle of dill and crispy bacon make it anything but boring!

 RECIPE INGREDIENTS